Boston Medical Center (BMC) Grayken Center for Addiction Training and Technical Assistance (TTA)

 Substance Use Disorder Care Continuum ECHO®

-BMC's SUD Care Continuum ECHO® takes place from 12:00 PM to 1:15 PM EST on the 1st and 3rd Wednesday of each month.
-Cycle 6 will run from September 21, 2022 to February 15, 2023.
+BMC's SUD Care Continuum ECHO® takes place from 12:00 PM to 1:15 PM EST on 1st and 3rd Wednesdays of the month, with some exceptions.
+Cycle 7 consists of 12 sessions.
+Click here to view upcoming dates and topics and to register.

 This is a drop-in training opportunity.
 Boston Medical Center's (BMC) Substance Use Disorder Care Continuum ECHO® (SUD Care Continuum ECHO®) offers training and support in addiction treatment, with a focus on supporting front line addiction treatment workforce.
 This includes health providers in Acute Treatment Services (ATS), Crisis Stabilization Services (CSS), Transitional Support Services (TSS), Opioid Treatment Programs (OTP), long-term residential program, sober and recovery homes, primary care, and psychiatry.
 This free, case-based tele-mentoring drop-in program is designed to increase the capacity of health care providers to implement high-quality and evidence-based addiction treatment.